krisives/tensorflow-poe-gem-sorter/README.md

 This is a model that uses convolutional layers, max pooling and a dense layer at the end.
-For this purpose, it probably could have simply been a small dense layer without the other stuff.
-The convolutional sizes probably don't even make any sense for this specific problem since `32x32` is almost half the size of the image.
+For this purpose, it probably could have simply been a small dense layer without the other stuff. ~~The convolutional sizes probably don't even make any sense for this specific problem since `32x32` is almost half the size of the image.~~ I made a mistake and the convolutional size is actually `3x3` with 32 different filters.

 The last thing that might matter at all is to do some basic data augmentation: